MarcosCobena/marcoscobena.github.io/items/The-refreshes-bug-and-i18n-3d9ad2a9421b.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# The refreshes bug and i18n

-   Past week’s been all about translation (thankfully didn’t get lost 👏🏼).
-On Monday I fixed one bug in Beezy which’s been there around…   --------

 ### The refreshes bug and i18n

 Past week’s been all about translation (thankfully didn’t get lost 👏🏼).
 On Monday I fixed one bug in Beezy which’s been there around since the early beginnings.